 - The hand-forged Swedish steel axehead and tempered edge ensure longevity and performance.

-- Despite its smaller size, the Kalix is capable of cutting through a variety of tree types, including tough hardwoods.
+- Despite its smaller size, the Kalix can cut through various tree types, including tough hardwoods.

 - The lighter, smaller design of the Kalix can make it more manageable and less tiring to use.